Distributionally Robust Expected Residual Minimization for Stochastic Variational Inequality Problems: Introduction

 On the other hand, the ERM was proposed by Chen and Fukushima \cite{Chen2005} for the SLCP.
 The primary purpose was to reformulate \eqref{SNCP} as a stochastic optimization problem by using a merit function for the LCP, e.g., the squared Fischer--Burmeister function.
 They verified that the ERM tends to output more conservative solutions compared with the EV because the ERM is designed to minimize the mean distance to the solution set of VI for each $\xi\in\Xi$, while the EV only considers the mean $\hat{F}$ of the mapping ${F}(\cdot,\xi)$.

-As the natural extension, the ERM for SVIP can be considered as follows by using a merit function $f(\cdot,\xi)\colon\Re^n\rightarrow\Re_+$ for variational inequalities:
+As the natural extension, the ERM for SVIP \eqref{SVIP} can be considered as follows by using a merit function $f(\cdot,\xi)\colon\Re^n\rightarrow\Re_+$ for variational inequalities:

-To date, several ERM models have been proposed corresponding to each merit function \cite{Luo2009a,Luo2009b,Agdeppa2010,Chen2012}.
+where the function $f(\cdot,\xi)$ satisfies the following properties for any fixed $\xi\in\Xi$: \begin{itemize} \item[(i)] $f(x,\xi)\geq 0$ for every $x\in S$; \item[(ii)] $x^*\in S$ is a solution of the VIP if and only if $f(x^*,\xi)=0$. \end{itemize} To date, several ERM models have been proposed corresponding to each merit function \cite{Luo2009a,Luo2009b,Chen2012}.

 However, the ERM has two drawbacks.
 First, its distribution of the random vector $\xi$ is assumed to be known in spite of the fact that it may not be observed in various real situations.
 Even if one can estimate a distribution from observations, the reliability and robustness of solutions for SVIP \eqref{SVIP} or SNCP \eqref{SNCP} are not guaranteed unless the estimation is sufficiently close to the true distribution, which is referred to as `black swans' in risk theory.
-Second, the ERM requires a numerical integration such as the quasi-Monte Carlo method to evaluate the expected residual value.
-However, if the scale of the ERM is large, those computational costs increase regardless of the simplicity of the mapping $F$ or the support $\Xi$, consequently leading to the `curse of dimensionality'.
-Hence, it is advisable to avoid such methods.
+Second, the ERM requires a numerical integration such as the (quasi-)Monte Carlo method to evaluate the expected residual value.
+However, the numerical integration is computationally expensive in general; it is advisable to avoid such a sample-based approach.

 To tackle these issues, Zhu et al. \cite{Zhu2017} proposed the following conservative approximation model for SNCP \eqref{SNCP}: